mcmorriss/web102_prework/README.md

-# WEB102 Prework - _Name of App Here_
+# WEB102 Prework - Sea Monster Crowdfunding

 Submitted by: Michael Morriss

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Crowd Funder is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total